Saving & Spending Taxes

 SeanPavonePhoto/Adobe beautiful tampa florida skyline at sunset

 Florida has the lowest tax burden for individual filers among all the states.
-In fact, it's one of nine states that has no tax on income whatsoever.
+In fact, it's one of nine states that have no tax on income whatsoever.
+This is a big factor in a lower overall rate.

-Tennessee also has no state income tax.
-However, watch out for the state’s sales taxes.
-General sales taxes in the Volunteer State account for 58.1% of the state’s revenue.
+In Tennessee, residents owe just 16.60% of their annual income in taxes, and there is no state income tax.
+However, watch out for the state's sales taxes.
+General sales taxes in the Volunteer State account for approximately 60% of the state's revenue.

 SeanPavonePhoto/Adobe Las Vegas Nevada USA Skyline

-Nevada has no state income tax and looks to other sources for its revenue.
-For example, the state relies on taxes from gambling and a high sales tax for revenue.
+Like Tennessee, those in Nevada will pay 16.60% of their median annual income in taxes for 2024.
+The state also has no state income tax and looks to other sources for its revenue.
+For example, the state relies on taxes from gambling and a high sales tax.

 Earn cash back on everyday purchases with this rare account